Enhancing Retrieval-Augmented Generation with Entity Linking for Educational Platforms: Introduction

-\textit{Entity Linking} (EL) has been proposed as a method to improve the disambiguation of named entities by aligning textual mentions with entries in structured knowledge bases such as Wikidata \citep{wikidata2025} or DBpedia.
+Our work extends this hybrid retrieval paradigm by replacing the purely lexical sparse retriever with an explicit, knowledge-grounded signal.
+Specifically, \textit{Entity Linking} (EL) has been proposed as a method to improve the disambiguation of named entities by aligning textual mentions with entries in structured knowledge bases such as Wikidata \citep{wikidata2025} or DBpedia.
 Shen et al. (2015)~\citep{shen2014entity} provided an extensive overview of EL challenges and techniques.
 Möller et al. (2022)~\citep{moller2022survey} presented a comprehensive survey of Wikidata-based EL methods and datasets.
 Several frameworks have been developed in this area, including BLINK~\citep{wu2019scalable}, ReLiK~\citep{orlando2024relik}, and OpenTapioca~\citep{delpeuch2019opentapioca}, each adopting different architectures and disambiguation strategies.
 Most current EL systems, however, have been primarily developed for the English language, which limits their direct applicability in multilingual or non-English domains.

 At the same time, \textit{Educational Artificial Intelligence (EAI)} has become a rapidly expanding field of research.
-AI-based systems are increasingly applied to support learning, personalize content delivery, and facilitate knowledge acquisition.
+AI-based systems are increasingly applied to support learning, personalize content delivery, and facilitate knowledge acquisition~\cite{Furini202298}.
 Mageira et al. (2022)~\citep{mageira2022educational} discussed the pedagogical potential of educational chatbots designed for content and language-integrated learning.
 More recently, Swacha et al.(2025)~\citep{swacha2025retrieval} and Li et al. (2025)~\citep{li2025retrieval} provided a systematic survey of RAG applications in education, illustrating how retrieval-augmented approaches can enhance information access and automated question answering in academic contexts.
+More broadly, recent studies have explored the integration of LLM-based architectures within domain-specific decision-support systems, including frameworks that combine language models with multimodal data processing and explainable reasoning for applications such as healthcare decision making~\cite{HAQ2026102696}.

 The present work builds upon these lines of research by combining RAG and Entity Linking within a hybrid retrieval architecture applied to the educational domain in Italian.
 While prior research, such as Shlyk et al. (2024)~\citep{shlyk2024real}, has explored the integration of RAG and EL for biomedical concept recognition, our approach differs in both pipeline design and linguistic scope, focusing on hybrid retrieval in an Italian-language educational setting.